 20. Got a green thumb?

 If you’re looking for a change of scenery from the beach, grab a picnic blanket, pick a shady spot at the lagoon and relax while the kids spot fish, dragonflies, ducks and turtles at the Hervey Bay Botanic Gardens.

-Explore the tranquil garden walkways and then take a peek in the Orchid House.
-Entrance to the gardens are free, but the Orchid House requires a small fee of $2.50 (includes a cup of tea or coffee).
+Explore the tranquil garden walkways and then take a peek at the Orchid House.
+Entrance to the gardens is free, but the Orchid House requires a small fee of $2.50 (includes a cup of tea or coffee).

 When will your family visit the Fraser Coast?

 *This post was originally published in 2016 and updated in March 2018.